Local Heritage Register

 Launceston's history and culture is broad and vibrant.
 The range of heritage places in Launceston reflect and depict this broad and vibrant history.

-I will look after my property better if it's unlisted.
-Why is it proposed for Local heritage listing?
+I maintain my property to a high standard already.
+Why is it proposed for local heritage listing?

-In most cases, the reasons for a property being heritage listed are the same reasons you also value and love your property.
+In most cases, the reasons for a property to be heritage listed are the same reasons you also value and love your property.

 What are my obligations as an owner of a local heritage item?

-Obligations as an owner of a local heritage item are no greater than an owner of any other property, including normal maintenance and care.
-The main difference may occur when a property owner proposes to make changes to the local heritage item.
+Your obligations as an owner of a local heritage item are no greater than an owner of any other property, including normal maintenance and care.
+The main difference may occur when you propose to use or develop land and/or property.
+Local heritage listing does not preclude a property from development, but it is important that when you do, the development respects the heritage value of the item.

 Development applications (DA) are required for all major works, regardless of heritage listing.
 For more information about DAs and exemptions please visit: Planning - City of Launceston.